As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 Common causes of recurrent miscarriage:

-Recurrent miscarriages that fall under this area are unfortunately an area that natural therapies will most likely have no effect on.
-If something is different atomically causing a pregnancy to not continue, this is called an ‘anatomical cause’.
-This sometimes looks like a misshaped uterus, a weakened cervix, large fibroids, or dramatic scarring within the uterus.
+Recurrent miscarriages that fall under this area are, unfortunately, an area that natural therapies will most likely have no effect on.
+If something within the bodily structure of the uterus is causing miscarriage, this is called an ‘anatomical cause’.
+Examples of this are a misshapen uterus, incompetent cervix, large uterine fibroids, or severe Asherman’s syndrome.

 As small blood clots begin to develop in the uterus, the placenta can be cut off; leaving the fetus void of the oxygen and nutrient supply it needs to survive.
-This can induce a spontaneous abortion, otherwise known as miscarriage.
+This can induce a spontaneous abortion, otherwise known as a miscarriage.
 In the event your pregnancy develops past the 24th week before the clotting develops, a stillbirth or premature birth can result.
-With no tests available to check for these clots and no other warning signs offered by the body, the danger often remains unseen until it is too late.
+With no warning signs offered by the body that blood clots are forming, the danger often remains unseen until it is too late.

-There are some tests that can be done to determine if this is the case.
-There are natural therapies that have been shown to be helpful with this type of imbalance.
-We will discuss those below.
+There are some tests that can be done to determine if this may be a problem for you, but they need to be performed prior to pregnancy as part of your preconception health plan.
+In addition, there are natural therapies that have been shown to be helpful with this type of issue and we will discuss both of these topics below.

 High Homocysteine levels